Turn that watermelon frown upside down

 Look at that.
 You've just turned a watermelon fail into a whole lot of watermelon win.

-1. Watermelon Fizz blends puréed watermelon with coconut water and a touch of stevia for a cooling tropical mocktail.
+Blend puréed watermelon with coconut water and a touch of stevia for a cooling tropical mocktail.

-5. Watermelon Martinis are made with, you guessed it, watermelon juice.
+These colorful cocktails are made with, you guessed it, watermelon juice.
 The recipe notes tell you how to make juice by blending and straining chunks of watermelon.

-9. Chef John's Watermelon Agua Fresca is the perfect refreshment for a hot summer's day.
+The perfect refreshment for a hot summer's day.
 Just take a sip and say aaaahhhhhhhhhhh.